List of Chicano films

 Chicano films are films that have been associated as being part of the tradition of Chicano cinema.
 Because of the generally marginal status of Chicanos in the film industry, many Chicano films have not been released for wide theatrical distribution.
-Not all of the films that have been associated with Chicano cinema have been directed by or written by a Chicano or a Mexican American, who are not often directors of major films.
+Not all of the films associated with Chicano cinema have been directed by or written by Chicanos or Mexican Americans, who are not often directors of major films.